September 19, 2017

 Aside from his work at the Newcomer Health Clinic, Dr. Holland is also the Chair of Ethics for the Canadian Medical Association, Chair of the Policy and Health Issues Committee for Doctors Nova Scotia and President-Elect of Doctors Nova Scotia.
 Aside from these “extra-curricular” pursuits, Dr. Holland splits his clinical time between Emergency Medicine and Family Medicine.
 He currently divides clinical time equally between Emergency Medicine in Truro, Nova Scotia and Family Medicine.
 Dr. Holland’s family medicine time is equally divided between Refugee Health (at the Newcomer Health Clinic in Halifax) and First Nations health (at the Sipekne’katik Health Center in Indian brook, Nova Scotia).

-Funding for the series was provided by the Public Health Agency of Canada.
+Note: Funding for the series was provided by the Public Health Agency of Canada.
 The opinions expressed are those of the speaker(s) and do not necessarily reflect the official views of the Public Health Agency of Canada or the host organization, National Collaborating Centre for Infectious Disease (NCCID).